-The XPT801 sound level meter allows the parallel storage of a set of acoustic parameters with sampling rates down to 100ms.
-Through the Time History, Report, Events, Globals storage groups, the user has tools at his disposal to record sound phenomena both with high temporal resolution and with integrated sampling over medium or long times, thus being able to quantify sound emissions on an hourly or daily basis.
+The XPT800 sound level meter allows the parallel storage of a set of acoustic parameters with sampling rates down to 10ms.
+Through the Time History, Report, Events, Globals storage groups, the user has tools at his disposal to record sound phenomena both with high temporal resolution and with integrated sampling over medium or long times, thus being able to quantify sound emissions on an hourly or daily basis, for example, or with hourly moving average integrations.
 In addition, the storage of time histories and calculated noise parameter values of events is also possible independently of the continuous storage of levels, saving the user, if necessary, from storing data not of interest.
 The Time History, Report, Events and Globals storage groups can be used simultaneously, providing the acoustician with a versatile and adaptable logging tool for every need.